jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 <img src="{{ site.cdn }}2018network/unifi-traffic-building.png" class="img-responsive" title="" />
 -->

-## VPN

-Lots of great VPN support is of course built into the UniFi Security Gateway.

-### Remote VPN

-Being able to remotely connect via L2TP is nice to let me get to my home network and its devices from anywhere in the world, whether that's my iPhone, a notebook computer somewhere, etc.

-It's easy to setup and configure, and the latest release of the UniFi controller software has a built-in RADIUS server - so for me, I've found it even easier than before, when I used to run a RADIUS server on my network storage server instead.

-### Site-to-site VPN

-Although I no longer utilize it, I used to run an Azure site-to-site VPN connection between my local network and my personal vnet in the cloud.
-This made it super simple to connect to and debug a Kubernetes cluster I was experimenting with.

-### Virtual LANs

-I make use of VLAN tagging to keep my guest network separate from my primary network, and also to separate most of my "Internet of Things" connections from my other gear.

 ## Fan noise

 The higher-end PoE and security gateway products are not quiet.
 They aren't